Subj: Advice for skinny guys on how to build muscle. Plus, my 60 pound weight gain transformation.

 Focus on making gradual progress week after week.
 Track your weight and workouts.
 Eat more or less as necessary.

 You now know everything you need to to build muscle.
 Go get a gym member ship or build you own home gym and get started now!

-Then, hire me for as your online coach and I’ll make sure you get the results you want!
+Or hire me for as your coach and I’ll make sure you get the results you want!

 ‘Til next time,